 - We will promptly investigate your complaint and attempt to resolve the matter.
 If you are not satisfied with the outcome of this procedure or we have not responded to you with a determination within 30 days then you may contact our Office.

 - GEA does not ordinarily disclose personal information to overseas recipients.
 Personal information will only be disclosed by GEA to overseas recipients in accordance with the law such as if the disclosure is required by Government law.

 - GEA collects information from the site using “IP files”.

-- When you visit the GEA site to read, browse or download information, our system will record/log your IP address (the address which identifies your computer on the internet and which is automatically recognised by our web server), date and time of your visit to our site, the pages viewed and any information downloaded.
+- When you visit the GEA site to read, browse or download information, our system will record/log your IP address (the address which identifies your computer on the internet and which is automatically recognized by our web server), date, and time of your visit to our site, the pages viewed and any information downloaded.
 This information will only be used for the purpose of site analysis and to help us offer you improved online service.
 We may automatically collect non-personal information about you such as the type of Internet browsers you use or the site from which you linked to our Web Sites.
-You cannot be identified from this information and it is only used to assist us in providing an effective service on our Web Sites.
+You cannot be identified from this information and it is only used to assist us in providing an effective service on our Website.